-During fiscal 2007, none of the members of our Compensation Committee (i) served as an officer or employee of Clarus or its subsidiaries, (ii) was formerly an officer of Clarus or its subsidiaries or (iii) entered into any transactions with Clarus or its subsidiaries.
-During fiscal 2007, none of our executive officers (i) served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee, the board of directors) of another entity, one of whose executive officers served on our Compensation Committee, (ii) served as director of another entity, one of whose executive officers served on our Compensation committee, the board of directors) of another board committee performing similar functions or, in the absence of any such committee, the board of directors) of another board committee performing similar functions or, in the absence of any such committee, the board of directors) of another board committee performing similar functions or, in the absence of any such committee, the board of directors) of another entity, one of whose executive officers served as a director of Clarus.
+During fiscal 2008, none of the members of our Compensation Committee (i) served as an officer or employee of Clarus or its subsidiaries, (ii) was formerly an officer of Clarus or its subsidiaries or (iii) entered into any transactions with Clarus or its subsidiaries.
+During fiscal 2008, none of our executive officers (i) served as a member of the compensation committee (or other board committee performing similar functions or, in the absence of any such committee, the board of directors) of another entity, one of whose executive officers served on our Compensation Committee, (ii) served as director of another entity, one of whose executive officers served on our Compensation Committee, the board of directors) of another board committee performing similar functions or, in the absence of the compensation committee (or other board committee performing similar functions or, in the absence of the compensation committee (or other board committee, or (iii) served as member of the compensation committee (or other board committee performing similar functions or, in the absence of directors) of another entity, one of whose executive officers served on our Compensation Committee, the board of directors) of another entity, one of whose executive officers served as a director of clarus.